Invest at least $250 in D2T to gain lifetime access to our VIP Signals

 Step 1: Open an Account & Upload ID

-To get things started, you will need to head straight over to the official eToro website and hit ‘Join Now’.
+To get things started, you will need to head straight over to the official Capital.com website and hit ‘Create account’.

 Next, a simple sign-up form will appear.
 Simply enter your name, address, and email address, etc as instructed.
 As per KYC, you will also need to upload a clear copy of your government-issued photo identification.